 Smaller community banks and credit unions are doing their best to attract new customers and members, and are often successful when fostering a sense of community and peer references.
 A Raddon study found that the younger generation is still fond of megabanks and ⅕ of Gen Z representatives already have a relationship with Bank of America.
 However, it can be hard to compete with robust mobile apps and gigantic marketing budgets.
 What are some of the things community banks and credit unions can offer that megabanks can not?
 Better rates, a sense of community and personalized customer experiences are just some things that could make a world of difference.
 Combine this with thoughtful and spot-on UX/UI for your web flows while maintaining the human-to-human connection and we’re pretty close to the winning formula.

-To circle back, maginea new Gen Z member lands on your website, and their web behaviour (whether on web or mobile) indicates that they’re interested in opening an account.
+To circle back, imagine new Gen Z member lands on your website, and their web behavior (whether on web or mobile) indicates that they’re interested in opening an account.
 The visitor clicks on ‘Open an Account’ and, as the application page loads, they receive an alert that someone is there to help answer any questions they might have about new checking account options.
-As the visitor starts filling out the form they engage in a conversation with a Virtual Assistant but if the questions get too difficult, the VA quickly transfers the engagement to a Customer Service Representative (CSR) who is happy to walk them through the process.
+As the visitor starts filling out the form they engage in a conversation with a Virtual Assistant (VA) but if the questions get too difficult, the VA quickly transfers the engagement to a Customer Service Representative (CSR) who is happy to walk them through the process.
 After a quick CoBrowsing-enabled Audio or Video Chat (according to Gen Z preferences) the account is successfully opened and the visitor is happy with the overall experience.

-Digitizing your entire online customer or member experiences is not something that happens in a day.
+Digitizing your entire online customer or member experience is not something that happens in a day.
 It’s a journey best achieved through a well-planned, phased approach.
 Building out self-serve channels can be a challenge, but the benefits to doing so are worth the effort for your business, customers and employees.